Stances of Faiths on LGBTQ Issues: Oriental Orthodox Church

 Oriental Orthodoxy represents a communion of six churches hierarchically autonomous from each other; the Armenian Apostolic Orthodox, Coptic Orthodox, Eritrean Orthodox, Ethiopian Orthodox, Indian Orthodox and Syriac Orthodox churches.
 They are partly defined by a “non-Chalcedonian” theology, in contrast to Eastern Orthodoxy.
 Oriental Orthodox Churches trace their founding to the apostles and the apostles' earliest disciples, and to the teachings of St. Cyril the Great and his core theology of “One nature of the Word Incarnate.”
 While the Oriental Orthodox and Eastern Orthodox Church are not in in communion with another, they have made steps, both formal and informal, towards resolving a division that dates to 451 CE.

 The tradition is known, in particular, for its monasticism, oriental spirituality, rich liturgy and mystical theology.
-The different churches of the Oriental Orthodox tradition, which number 60 million individual members worldwide, worked in isolation from each other until 1965, when they met for the first time.
+The different churches of the Oriental Orthodoxy, which number 60 million individual members worldwide, worked in isolation from each other until 1965, when they met for the first time.
 In the United States, Oriental Orthodox Churches collaborate through the Standing Conference of Oriental Orthodox Churches in America.

 While the different churches of Oriental Orthodoxy function as separate entities, there appears to be consensus on LGBTQ issues.
 The Coptic Orthodox Patriarchate’s report on the Church’s View on Homosexuality explains that the church, “takes a very firm stand against homosexuality.”
 It states that, “Homosexuality is a sin according to the Holy Bible, tradition, and our Church creed,” and further notes that homosexuality is “against” God, Christianity, humanity and society.
 In conclusion, the document states that, “A homosexual is deceiving himself if he thinks he can practice that lifestyle and still go to heaven.”